 Look at the Lightning Port

 Otherwise known as the area where you plug in the charger.
 Like all things Apple, even this area of real-deal AirPods and AirPods Pro will be sleek, with a thin metal rim surrounding the port.
 The rim should also be a darker color.

 Fake AirPods, on the other hand, will likely sport a much thicker metal band, which will be done up in a brighter metallic hue.

 Check Out the Case

 There are a few areas of the AirPods case to pay attention to when it comes to spotting fakes.

-For starters, keep your eye on where the circle button is placed: It might be located slightly higher in fakes than on real AirPods.
+- Keep your eye on where the circle button is placed: It might be located slightly higher in fakes than on real AirPods.

-You should also note the signature “Designed by Apple in California/Assembled in China” text.
+- Note the signature “Designed by Apple in California/Assembled in China” text.
 The lettering on the real thing will be thin and sleek and likely a lighter color grey than a fake.

-Finally, pay attention to the hinges on the case.
+- Pay attention to the hinges on the case.
 They’ll be cut much more sharply or crudely on a fake and likely also made of a more reflective, almost mirror-like material.